-UWM defines a hate or bias-motivated incident as any disruptive conduct (oral, written, graphic, or physical) that is against an individual, or individuals, because of their actual or perceived race, color, national origin/ancestry, religion, sex, age, disability, sexual orientation, gender identity/expression, veteran and National Guard status, marital status, pregnancy, political affiliation, or arrest/conviction record.
+UWM defines a hate or bias-motivated incident as any disruptive conduct (oral, written, graphic, or physical) that is against an individual, or individuals, because of their actual or perceived race, color, national origin/ ancestry, religion, sex, age, disability, sexual orientation, gender identity/expression, veteran and National Guard status, marital status, pregnancy, political affiliation, or arrest/ conviction record.
 (The definition of "hate crime" for the purpose of crime statistics reporting is different.
 See that definition in the Crime Statistics section of this report.)

-Members of the UWM community are encouraged to report hate/bias incidents to the Office of Equity/Diversity Services (EDS) using the Hate/Bias Incident Reporting Form found at: www.edu/equity-diversity-services/hatebias-2/.
+Members of the UWM community are encouraged to report hate/bias incidents to the Office of Equity/Diversity Services (EDS) using the Hate/Bias Incident Reporting Form found at: https://uwm.edu/equity-diversity-services/hatebias-2/.
 EDS or DOS will investigate reports that contain sufficient information to enable an investigation.

-If the hate/bias incident involves any crime or emergency, individuals are urged to notify UWMPD (at x9911 from a campus phone, 414-229-9911, or by picking up any one of the blue-lit S.A.F.E. emergency phones located on the Kenwood campus).
-If the hate/bias incident involves any crime or emergency and occurs on or near the UWM campuses at Waukesha and Washington County, individuals should report to the following police departments:
+If the hate/bias incident involves any crime or emergency, individuals are urged to notify UWMPD (at 414-229-9911, or by picking up any one of the blue light phones located on the Kenwood campus).
+If the hate/bias incident involves any crime or emergency and occurs on or near the UWM campuses at Washington County and Waukesha, individuals should report to the following police departments:

-- Waukesha Police Department (for the Waukesha campus): 911 (Emergency).
-262-524-3831 (Non-Emergency). - West Bend Police Department (for the Washington
+- West Bend Police Department (for the Washington County campus): 911 (Emergency).
+262-335-5000 (Non-Emergency). - Waukesha Police Department (for the Waukesha campus): 911 (Emergency).
+262-524-3831 (Non-Emergency).